jadehamel/ETHPublicKeyBruteForce/README.md

 ## Setup and Usage

-1. Clone the repository or download the HTML file.
+1. Clone the repository or download the files.

 2. Open the HTML file in a web browser.